 Our Editorial Board reserves the right to edit articles for clarity, spelling, grammar, and formatting.
 Articles may not contain disparaging language, and shall not be used to promote specific products.
 Revisions will be required for articles that include product promotions or otherwise represent commercial interests.

 The IES welcomes readers to comment on articles to support an ongoing discussion.
 All comments are reviewed by IES staff prior to posting to ensure relevancy to the article and professional language.
 Any comments containing disparaging language or product promotions will not be posted.
+Please limit your comment to 300 words or less.
+If you are unable to condense your comment to fit the word limit, please consider expanding your comment to a full article submission.

 The FIRES Advisory Board maintains an editorial calendar based on invited articles and outside submissions.
 Abstracts are reviewed by the Editorial Board twice monthly.